pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/core-hacking/sections/maintaining-a-fork-of-a-core-package-in-atom-atom.md

 The Pulsar team has continued this trend and has move even more packages into the core, particularly default language packages.
-A list of these packages moved can be found in [this commit](https://github.com/pulsar-edit/pulsar/commit/4bd4b8831f53a77cee9c0325ad6b2d1a6cc4a0f3). <!--TODO: Reference a doc rather than a commit when made-->
+A list of these packages moved can be found in [this document](https://github.com/pulsar-edit/pulsar/blob/master/packages/README.md).

 If you forked one of the core packages before it was moved into the atom/atom or pulsar-edit/pulsar repository, and you want to continue merging